 An important first step in starting a farmers’ market SNAP program is to choose a merchant service provider and device to process EBT payments (and credit/debit payments, if desired).
-There are many merchant service providers available.

 - USDA FNS SNAP at Farmers’ Markets FAQ